Currywurst Is The Best Wurst!

 For such an old country, Germany’s most popular fast food snack is not yet 100 years old.
 In fact, the Currywurst was invented during one of Germany’s most trying times.
 Immediately after World War Two, when Berlin was mostly rubble, divided into four military occupation zones and completely conquered, food was quite scarce, so an ingenious chef decided to concoct a sauce to entice her customers into purchasing more sausages.

 The chef’s name was Herta Charlotte Heuwer, nee.
-Pöppel and was born on 30 July 1913 in Königsberg (today Kaliningrad).
+Pöppel.
+She was born on 30 July 1913 in Königsberg (today Kaliningrad).
 Not very well known throughout the world, she is nonetheless very important to all tourists to Germany who are grateful for her culinary invention.
-Rivaling only the more modern Döner in popularity, Currywurst was her personal invention to enhance the typical boring old sausage that was served everywhere.
+Rivaling only the more modern Döner in popularity, Currywurst was her personal invention to enhance the typical Bratwurst that was served everywhere.

 Other Important Culinary Germans

-She eventually obtained space to open her first Imbissstand, a small stereotypical German fast food stand serving sausages, fried meats, french fries, potato salads and a small variety of soups.
+She eventually obtained space to open her first Imbissstand, a small stereotypical German fast food stand serving sausages, fried meats, french fries, potato salads, and a small variety of soups.
 Her stand was in the historic neighborhood of Charlottenburg, which was located in the British Zone of Berlin.
 Being bored with just serving plain old Bratwurst or other sausages, Herta wanted to create a unique sauce to compliment her sausages.
-She was able to get ketchup (perhaps from the American sector), Worcestershire sauce and curry powder from British soldiers, and began experimenting and creating different sauces.
-She added German flavors as well, perhaps such well-known ingredients in German cooking as cloves, paprika, onions, mustard as well as red and green bell peppers.
-In addition, traditional Hungarian flavors were well known in Germany, so combining tomato paste with bell peppers, adding in the Worcestershire sauce, regular ketchup and curry powder, she created a sauce that would eventually become the most loved snack in Germany.
+She was able to get ketchup (perhaps from the American sector), Worcestershire sauce, and curry powder from British soldiers.
+She began experimenting and creating different sauces.
+She added German flavors as well; such well-known ingredients in German cooking as cloves, paprika, onions, mustard, and red and green bell peppers.
+In addition, she added traditional Hungarian flavors which were well known in Germany.
+She combined tomato paste with bell peppers, adding in the Worcestershire sauce, regular ketchup, and curry powder.
+This combination of flavors created a sauce that become the most loved snack in Germany.

-Calling her sauce Chillup, she eventually patented her invention in 1959, but by that time endless amounts of imitators had popped up all over Berlin.
+Calling her sauce Chillup, she patented her invention in 1959, but by that time endless amounts of imitators had popped up all over Berlin.
 But none could say they were the first.
-In 1976 she retired from her Imbissstand and as she died on 03 July 1999 in Berlin, she took her original Currywurst recipe to the grave.
+In 1976 she retired from her Imbissstand.
+She died on 03 July 1999 in Berlin, taking her original Currywurst recipe to the grave.
 Not even her husband Kurt Emil Heuwer knew the exact ingredients.
-And although Berlin is the home of the Currywurst, and there is an actual Currywurst museum dedicated to the popular snack, countless stands all over Germany serve up their own take on the delicious Wurst.
+And although Berlin is the home of the Currywurst, and there is an actual Currywurst museum dedicated to the popular snack, countless stands throughout Germany serve up their own take on the delicious Wurst.